Where both of them live

 Can I use both?

 Yes — and many teams do.
 A common setup is a knowledge base for customer support articles and documentation for an API reference or integration guide.
-The two products are independent; you can link between them in your articles using regular external URLs.
+They are independent of each other, and one of each can be on your brand's public web address at the same time.

 To get started, pick the one that matches your first piece of content.
 If you need help articles for your end-users, create your first knowledge base article.
 If you are building a developer reference, set up your documentation site.